 Jacy’s parents never left the scene but an astounding series of fortunate events and unequalled medical care kept Jacy alive in the crumpled car, the ambulance ride, and through 8 ½ hours of surgery.
 She was given just a 10% chance of survival as she lay comatose and nearly unrecognizable in intensive care that first night.
 Steve spent 12 hours a day by her side through four months of hospitalization.
 Jacy’s laundry list of injuries have managed to heal through time (and a healthy dose of titanium rods, plates, and screws) but due to a traumatic brain injury she is unable to use her left arm or lower leg and has minor lingering cognitive issues.

 Less than a year after that life-altering tragedy Jacy began to campaign for a cell phone ban in her native Pennsylvania.
 This unexpectedly triggered an avalanche of interview requests and public appearances and since April 2010 Jacy has been on The Oprah Winfrey Show, a guest of Secretary-General Ban Ki-Moon at the United Nations, a “Hero Among Us” in People Magazine, a speaker at Maria Shriver’s Women’s Conference, on NPR’s Car Talk, and been featured in dozens of articles, television news pieces, and press conferences nationwide.
-You may also have seen her on TLC’s Say Yes To The Dress.
-Most recently, in January 2015 Jacy was profiled on CNN’s The Human Factor.
+You may also have seen her on TLC’s Say Yes To The Dress and in January 2015 Jacy was profiled on CNN’s The Human Factor.
+A PSA through AT&T’s ‘It Can Wait’ campaign went viral, with over 250 million views across social media.

 After more than 9 years as a couple, we finally tied the knot on October 12, 2013!!!